vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

     minioClient.make_bucket(MINIO_BUCKET)
 ```

-When the server starts, we create one for each of internal and external, and
+When the server starts, we create one for each of internal and external endpoints, and
 also create the bucket if it doesn't exist.
 This is done entirely with
 <a href="https://github.com/minio/minio-py/" target="_blank">minio-py</a>.
 And then we can use the external client to generate a presigned PUT url
 to return to Singularity:

 ```python

 storage = container.get_storage()
 url = minioExternalClient.presigned_put_object(
     MINIO_BUCKET,